nicolaskruchten/nicolaskruchten.github.io/_posts/2025-11-30-vibe-cading-a-data-physicalization.md

 > ok so make me a file with 16 blocks (4 each of 2, 3, 4, 5mm overlays) and 8 sticks of size 4-blocks. i want the gap to be 0.3mm and the square size to be 15mm

 At this point I have a fairly complete and usable Python script that I haven't looked at even once that produces text files that I haven't looked at directly either.
 I don't even run the script myself, I ask Claude to run it for me and I just open up the resulting 3MF files in Bambu Studio and click around to see if what I see on the screen matches the mental model I have.
 Finally, a bit over 2 hours in, I send a sample 4-block/4-stick job to the printer and 30 minutes later I'm holding it in my hand.
 Pretty magical.
-The next day after a few tweaks I printed the version in the video at the top of this post.
+The next day after a few tweaks (adding "label" blocks that are a bit longer, adding a "handle" to the sticks so they woudln't just push all the way through) I printed the version in the video at the top of this post.

-Zooming out a bit, conceptually, this felt almost exactly like vibe coding some more traditional data visualization through a fairly generic pipeline:
+Zooming out a bit, this felt almost exactly like vibe coding some more traditional data visualization through a fairly generic pipeline:

 1. Describe in English the thing I want to get at the end.
-2. Claude Code translates this into a parametric program in Python that encodes my intent
+2. Claude Code translates this into a parametric program in Python that encodes my intent.
-3. Running this program with some parameters produces some specialized digital representation of the output, say a Plotly `figure` object for visualization or a 3MF file for physicalization.
+3. Running this program with some parameters produces some specialized digital representation of the output, say a [Plotly `figure` object](https://plotly.com/python/figure-structure/) for visualization or a 3MF file for physicalization.
 4. Translate the specialized representation into something more generic: for visualization it would be an SVG or PNG graphic, for physicalization it was G-code (which in fact Bambu Studio helpfully translates to a 2d visualization for me to preview).
 5. Hand off the generic representation to a device for rendering: a screen or a 3d printer.

 I was really impressed at how smooth the process was of describing in my own words what I saw in my head and getting to the output I wanted, and letting Claude take care of all the intermediate technical details.
-Admittedly the thing I was printing was just a bunch of rectangles and cylinders, but the resulting assembly is pretty complex and works really well!
+Admittedly the thing I was printing was just a bunch of rectangles and cylinders, but the resulting assembly is pretty complex and works really well as a demonstration of the Bertin reorderable matrix!